June 28, 2007: The day Tim Henman played his last match at Wimbledon

 With his classic game of serve and volley, he had reached the semi-finals four times, but he had never managed to get to the final round.
 “Gentleman Tim” was so popular amongst the British fans that the Aorangi Terrace had been unofficially renamed Henman Hill because of the crowd staying to watch him play on the giant screen.

 Wimbledon is the oldest and the most prestigious tennis tournament in the world.
-Held by the All England Lawn Tennis and Cricket Club since 1877, it moved into its current location in 1922, the same year when the Center Court was built.
-Considered by many as the most intimidating court in the world, with its famous Rudyard Kipling quote above the entrance (“If you can meet with triumph and disaster and treat those two impostors just the same”), the Center Court had seen the best players of all time competing for the title.
+Held by the All England Lawn Tennis and Croquet Club since 1877, it moved into its current location in 1922, the same year the Centre Court was built.
+Considered by many as the most intimidating court in the world, with its famous Rudyard Kipling quote above the entrance (“If you can meet with triumph and disaster and treat those two impostors just the same”), the Centre Court had seen the best players of all time competing for the title.

 For a player like Tim Henman, who was British and played serve and volley, Wimbledon was the most special tournament, especially as no British players had claimed the title since Fred Perry in 1936.